vikrampawar/stories/pages/AtThePark.md

 Is he above 10?
 As I said, it's hard to know.
 It's also very difficult to know where he comes from, where he lives, whether he has any family.

-All we know is that he has a shrewd business sense that'll make Babbani, the local billionaire business magnet, proud if he possessed that knowledge at that tender age.
+All we know is that he has a shrewd business sense that'll make Babbani, the local billionaire business magnet, proud, if he possessed that knowledge at that tender age.

 He is carrying a little basket that has various kinds of dry snacks, the chief among them being spicy peanuts.